For our public iDrop abseils, please click here.

 About the event

-Our participants will have raised over £36,000 in sponsorship for children’s charity Rockinghorse.
+Our participants will have raised more than £36,000 in sponsorship for children’s charity Rockinghorse.
 This will help fund a new specialist X-ray machine for premature babies at the Trevor Mann Baby Unit in Brighton.

 The abseil itself will be operated by Belay Rope Access.